pwolf88/kb/contents/deep-dive/dex.md

 ## Current state

 As mentioned in [Plasma Update #3](https://kb.omgcommunity.org/~/edit/drafts/-LPo0rjQR6oihGGaQlIY/deep-dive/plasma/current-state/plasma-update-3), we held a workshop at the start of September.
 This workshop was an opportunity for us to reassess how our proposed designs serve the core values of the project and consider how to balance short-term priorities in order to best provide for the long-term viability of the network.
 We intend as always to deliver on the original OMG vision of a fully decentralized, permissionless, scalable network for uncensorable payments and exchange.
-Today we’d like to share an update on the progress of the [OMG DEX design](https://kb.omgcommunity.org/~/edit/drafts/-LPo0rjQR6oihGGaQlIY/deep-dive/dex-exchanges/omg-dex-design), and offer some insight into the reasoning behind our approach.
+Today we'd like to share an update on the progress of the [OMG DEX design](https://kb.omgcommunity.org/~/edit/drafts/-LPo0rjQR6oihGGaQlIY/deep-dive/dex-exchanges/omg-dex-design), and offer some insight into the reasoning behind our approach.

 The [roadmap](https://blog.omisego.network/omisego-roadmap-update-94819e20ada2) blog published earlier this year mentioned two phases for the decentralized exchange (DEX): the first phase with centralized order matching and on-chain settlement, the second phase moving order matching onto the Plasma chain as well.
 The design document expands on these required phases, the design, and the reasoning behind the priorities set for each phase of development.